gudzpoz/luajava/README.md

 ## Quickstart ##

+To include Nonlua into your project, you can use Maven or Gradle.
+Artifacts:

+* Core: `io.nondev:nonlua:0.3.0-SNAPSHOT`
+* Desktop natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-desktop`
+* Android natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-android`
+* iOS natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-ios`

-Here is simplest example on how to correctly initialize new Lua instance.
+And here is simple example on how to correctly initialize new Lua instance.
 This example will push `message` variable to Lua with value `Hello World from Lua`, then prints it using Lua built-in `print` function and then tries to evaluate `main.lua` script.

 ```java